LacunaOmnibus/MontyLacuna/README.md

 - Announcement

 ## TBD
+- Anywhere we're returning what should be an int, we should be int()ing it before returning.
+Same deal with all attributes of all objects - if it's an integer, cast it.
 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
   - installing modules via pip or however it works on windows.